In an unexpected twist, an affair brings a marriage back to life.

-I had felt this kind of passion only once before, when I first encountered the man who would be my husband.
-I was wandering my college campus, terrified, when a gorgeous man walked confidently up the hill.
+I had felt this kind of passion only once before when I first encountered the man who would be my husband.
+I was a freshman wandering my college campus, terrified, when a gorgeous man walked confidently up the hill.
 He saw me, and asked if he could help me find my way.
 "Well, yes," I wanted to respond.
 "How about for forever?
 Does forever work for you?"

 Two years later, I selected a major that would help ensure my future as a writer; James signed up to study black history and South Africa, knowing it was his last chance to pursue other interests before his medical training.